Identity Linguist™. Human Development Researcher. Creator of ESSENTFLOW™.

 ESSENTFLOW™ has three phases.
 Here is what each one meant in my own life—and what it means for the women I work with.

-Women who have been called too much, too intense, too direct, too ambitious.
 Women who have code-switched for so long the switching started to feel like the self.
 Women who achieved what they were told to achieve and felt hollowed out when they got there.
+Women who are done shrinking — and are ready to do the actual work of arriving at what is native.

 BA